 The Fairfax Area Commission on Aging is the Fairfax

 advises the agency on developing and coordinating

 community services, policies, programs and actions

-affecting older adults in the Fairfax area
+affecting older adults in the Fairfax area.

 As your representatives, we need to hear from you.

-We hope you’ll consider the following:
+We hope you will consider the following:

 Join us at a monthly meeting to share your ideas

 Wednesday every month, except August.